zonotope/zanmi/README.md

 set the request's accept/content-type headers.

 ### Clients
-There is a [Clojure zanmi client](https://github.com/zonotope/zanmi-client) in development, and since zanmi is just an http server, clients for other languages should be easy to write as long as those languages have a good http library.
+There is a [Clojure zanmi client](https://github.com/zonotope/zanmi-client), and since zanmi is just a plain http server, clients for other languages should be easy to write as long as those languages have good http and jwt libraries.

 We'll use [cURL](https://curl.haxx.se) to make requests to the running server to be as general as possible.
 Enter the following commands into a new terminal